 An important contribution to the CIS coordinated actions is made by intersectoral councils covering economically and socially significant areas of interaction.
 Such bodies include the heads of the relevant state authorities of the CIS member states.
 Humanitarian cooperation is coordinated by the Council for Humanitarian Cooperation and the Interstate Fund for Humanitarian Cooperation of the CIS Member States.
 Intersectoral councils are also active in the area of security.

-The CIS Executive Committee is a permanent executive, administrative and coordinating body of the Commonwealth.
-The headquarters of the CIS is located in Minsk.
-The office of the CIS Executive committee supervising economic issues is situated in Moscow.
+The headquarters of the Commonwealth of Independent States is located in the city of Minsk.
+The department of the CIS Executive Committee responsible for economic issues is situated in Moscow.

 In the year of 2017, chaired by the Russian Federation, the priority task of work within the CIS was the implementation of the Decision of the Council of Heads of State on the adaptation of the Commonwealth to modern realities.

 Decisions on the redistribution of powers between the bodies of the Commonwealth, the optimization of the activities of the Economic Court and the Interstate Statistical Committee, the introduction of a competitive framework for the admission of employees to the bodies of the Commonwealth were adopted.
 Work on the inventory of the CIS legal framework was put on a systematic basis.

 In 2018, the chairmanship passed to the Republic of Tajikistan.

 The meeting of the CIS Council of Ministers of Foreign Affairs held on April 6, 2018 in Minsk became a significant political event.
 It acknowledged the key role of the Belarus in the integration processes in the region.
 At the initiative of Belarus and Russia, a statement on preventing the erosion of the principle of non-interference in the internal issues of sovereign states was adopted by the CIS foreign ministers.